Odette-International-Ltd/transport-track-and-trace-api/use cases/LoadingConfirmation.md

 Description| The ship-from-party notifies which shipments TLU has loaded on a means of transport
 Actors| Ship-from, LSP, optional: ship-to, transport ordering party
 Pre-condition| Loading details and transport means ID are known
-Post-condition| Shipment and or Shipment Item status changed to "loaded"
+Post-condition| Shipment and or Shipment Item status changed to "LOADED"

 Note: